-Project activity (positive or negative) a) Eliminate discrimination Eg against disability, harassment, victimization, less favourable treatment b) Advance equality of opportunity Eg remove/minimize disadvantage, meet the needs of different groups, increase participation of certain groups, take account of disabled people's impairments c) Affect good relations between groups Eg tackle prejudice, promote understanding 16 Having considered the impact s, you have four options.
-Please tick: a) Apply the project with no major change b) Adjust the project go to Q17 c) Continue the project d) Stop the project If you answered a, c or d please p provide reasons:
+Project activity (positive or negative) a) Eliminate discrimination E.g. against disability, harassment, victimization, less favorable treatment b) Advance equality of opportunity E.g. remove/minimize disadvantage, meet the needs of different groups, increase participation of certain groups, take account of disabled people's impairments The project will be primarily informed by bespoke consultation with key stakeholders.
+These will be face to face meetings and the project manager will be happy to meet with any group or individual. c) Affect good relations between groups E.g. tackle prejudice, promote understanding a) Apply the project x with no major change b) Adjust the project 📄 go to Q17 c) Continue the project d) Stop the project